Does Kids Inspiring Kids accept Volunteers?

 The cost of volunteering and where will I stay?

-You will be staying on the KIK headquarters, family style.
+Depending on the group size you will most likely be staying at KIK headquarters, family style.
 We are in a gated compound and very safe.
-You will be sleeping under a mosquito net and given 2 meals a day (breakfast and dinner).
-Any other foods will be at your own expense.
-The daily rate for staying is $25.00 USD per day (7-day minimum).
-This includes room, meals, drinking water (bottled or boiled), toilet paper, and transportation to projects.
-Transportation to and from the airport (1 time each way) is a separate cost at $40.00 each way.
+You will be sleeping under a mosquito net.
+Any other foods, travel, crafts, etc not outlined in your itinerary will be at your own expense.
+Our volunteer packages include room, most meals, drinking water (bottled or boiled), toilet paper, and transportation to projects.
 Showers are provided and in the event of no running water (this sometimes happens) water will be brought in for bathing and laundry.
 You will be responsible for washing your own clothes but water, basins, and laundry soap is provided.

 Large Groups and groups wanting to put together packages with other requirements (i.e. additional travel, safari’s, bungee jumping, ATVing, etc) need to contact KIK for rates and availability. email@example.com